apache/spark/docs/configuration.md

      It means the fastest storage is RAM_DISK(threshold 40GB), the next level is SSD(threshold 20GB), all the rest are the last level storage.
 The threshold means when the device's usable space is less than it, falling into the next level storage.<br />
-     And also, pleaes configure RAM_DISK and SSD location in the local dirs.
+     And also, please configure RAM_DISK and SSD location in the local dirs.
 It is easy, just put "RAM_DISK" and "SSD" into the dir string.<br />
      For example in Standalone, Mesos: <br />
      <code>spark.local.dir=/mnt/nvm1,/mnt/ssd1,/mnt/ssd2,/mnt/others</code><br />